 What is an ELK Stack?

-If you’re already running an ELK cluster, you’re probably familiar with the basic components of the ELK Stack and how they work together.
+If you’re already running an Elastic stack, you’re probably familiar with the basic components of the ELK Stack and how they work together.

 If not, you may be wondering, what does ELK even mean?